alexkisielewicz/quiz-game/README.md

 #   Project
 ##  Strategy/Scope

 James Bond Quiz Game is an entertainment app intended for James Bond fans or other users who want to test their knowledge about James Bond's universe.
-The quiz contains question with various difficulty level, that encourages user to replay the game if he doesn't achieve maximum score in the first run.
+The quiz contains questions with various difficulty level, that encourages user to replay the game if he doesn't achieve maximum score in the first run.
 <br>

- The content is presented on single page that interactively changes content depending on user actions.
+ The content is presented on a single page that interactively changes content depending on user actions.
 The <b>primary goal</b> is to entertain user during the game.
 With this in mind website's desing provides mixture of interactive elements, both visual and sound. <b>The secondary objective</b> is to improve user's knowledge about James Bond universe.
 With this in mind, the app provides user a feedback after each answer.

 To achieve the strategy goals I implemented following features:

 * simple website layout with the content located in the center of the viewport,
-* buttons easy to click both on computers and mobile touch interfaces,
+* easy to click buttons both on computers and mobile touch interfaces,
 * plain and simple game rules,
 * intuitive game interface that presents important informations and controls in a clear way,
 * visual and sound feedback to user actions,